voxpupuli/crafty/README.md

 For a comprehensive understanding of our setup, please refer to the detailed information provided in the dedicated [README.md](puppet/minimal/README.md).

+## Kubernetes

+For a Helm-Chart using this container have a look at: [puppetlabs/puppetserver-helm-chart](https://github.com/puppetlabs/puppetserver-helm-chart)

 ## How to release a container

 see [RELEASE.md](RELEASE.md)